List of The Larry Sanders Show characters: Artie

 "Artie" (all seasons), played by Rip Torn, is the producer of The Larry Sanders Show.
 His last name is never mentioned during the run of the show, but his full first name is Arthur.
 He has three sons named Eddie, Steve, and Cully, a grandfather named Jacob, and a mother named Adel.
 He has been married four times; his most recent wife is named Elaine.
 Artie is often shown drinking (typically either following a show taping or during a stressful situation), with his beverages of choice including vodka Salty Dogs and Glenlivet scotch whisky.

 Artie served in the Marine Corps during the Korean War.
 His first job in show business was as a bouncer.
 Artie's first job as a producer was on The Jackie Gleason Show, under producer Bob Sterling.
 He had replaced Sterling as producer after working on the show for six months.
 Artie also worked on The Jack Paar Show and The Dick Cavett Show during his career prior to becoming producer of The Larry Sanders Show.

 Artie is tough and very loyal to Larry, essentially taking on a fatherlike mentor role to Larry.
 He has a special ability to manipulate people into doing exactly what is best for the show.
 According to several interviews with both Rip Torn and series creator Garry Shandling, the character of Artie is largely based on long-serving TV and Film producer Fred De Cordova who produced (and eventually executive-produced) The Tonight Show for over twenty years, encompassing almost all of Johnny Carson's run as host including his iconic final broadcast.
 De Cordova himself guest-starred as himself in episode "Eight" and "As My Career Lay Dying".
 De Cordova reportedly presented Torn with a copy of the former's memoir, Johnny Came Lately: An Autobiography, inscribed "To the other Fred".

 Like most of the employees on the show, Artie has little respect for Hank and believes he makes a number of very poor decisions.
 However Artie is wise enough to understand the dynamic relationship between Larry and Hank, and is often looking out for him as a result (see Hank's Divorce Episode).

-Along with Hank, Artie strongly dislikes Larry's ex-wife Francine and is very unhappy when she gets back together with him; when Larry is with Francine, he does not put full effort into the show.
+Along with Hank, Artie strongly dislikes Larry's ex-wife Francine and is very unhappy when she reunites with him; when Larry is with Francine, he does not put full effort into the show.
 Artie has never forgiven Francine for smashing Larry's People Choice Award.

 Artie dislikes all agents but he especially dislikes Stevie, Larry's sleazy and obnoxious agent, whom he slams against a wall for backstabbing Larry.
 Artie is very proud of Larry after he fires Stevie In the episode "The Beginning of the End".

 Artie, like Larry, dislikes most network executives; but unlike Larry, he is able to deal with them.
 Larry depends on Artie to deal with executive Melanie for him.
 Artie mentions several times that he thinks that he killed a man like Melanie in Korea.